Implementing Microsoft Teams: Common Mistakes and How To Avoid Them

 2. Lack of naming conventions and governance

-Another common problem is the lack of naming conventions for new teams.
+Another common problem at the start of your Microsoft Teams implementation is the lack of naming conventions for new teams.
 This can lead to teams being chaotic and difficult to find.
 One solution is to use naming conventions that, for example, automatically place the department or project number in front of the team name.

 3. Data waste from teams that are no longer needed

 Without clear guidelines for archiving or deletion, old or no longer needed teams can lead to data waste.
-Automated Microsoft Teams lifecycles can help by automatically archiving or deleting inactive or closed teams.
+Before completing your Microsoft Teams implementation, set up a strategy of automated Microsoft Teams lifecycles that can help by automatically archiving or deleting inactive or closed teams.

 4. Manual creation of teams

 Manually creating teams and then adding channels, apps, and folder structures can be time-consuming.
-Pre-built Teams templates can automate this process and provide a consistent structure.
+Pre-built Teams templates can automate this process and provide a consistent structure – this is another topic you should consider during your Microsoft Teams implementation.

 5. Training and introduction to the use of Microsoft Teams